MicrosoftLearning/PL-500T00-Microsoft-Power-Automate-RPA-Developer/Instructions/L01/Lab01_Design_Solution.md

 manage it.
 Each month builders email forms requesting funds to Relecloud.
-After review, Relecloud requests Fabrikam Inspections via their website to do an onsite inspection to verify the work stated was actually done.
-During discovery we learned that Fabrikam has no plans to offer an API.
+After review, Relecloud requests Fabrikam Inspections via their website to do an onsite inspection to verify the work stated was actually done. *During discovery we learned that Fabrikam has no plans to offer an API*.

-Once the inspection is completed, Relecloud does a risk check using a website A Datum has that confirm that the builder hasn’t become high risk.
-During discovery we learned A Datum has a RESTful API for the risk check.
+Once the inspection is completed, Relecloud does a risk check using a website A Datum has that confirm that the builder hasn’t become high risk. *During discovery we learned A Datum has a RESTful API for the risk check*.

 After these checks, Relecloud uses a Windows form app provided by Woodgrove to request funding.
-Someone from Relecloud checks the app each day for any completed requests and then they notify of funding completed.
-During discovery we learned that Woodgrove plans to modernize the app in the future.
+Someone from Relecloud checks the app each day for any completed requests and then they notify of funding completed. *During discovery we learned that Woodgrove plans to modernize the app in the future*.

 Today Relecloud does each process step manually.
 You have been asked if you can improve the process by automating some of the process.